Vicktor007/first-trial/README.md

 # first-trial
-first trial @ Beau website
+first trial @ Beau website using html and css. javascript is coming later.